Thinking critically about research

 Students often:

-- reject effects because they can think of alternative explanations
+- Reject effects because they can think of alternative explanations

-- accept effects because they seem plausible (even when evidence doesn’t support it)
+- Accept effects because they seem plausible (even when evidence doesn’t support it)

 Part 1: What influences memory?